SDEs with no strong solution arising from a problem of stochastic control: Introduction

 Exchanging the order of taking intersections and suprema of sigma-algebras are discussed in detail by von Weizs\"acker in \cite{von_weizsacker_exchanging_1983}.
 The inclusion above holds in general, and von Weizs\"acker gives conditions under which there is equality.
-Both the SDE \eqref{eq:SDE-intro-1} that we study in this paper and Tsirelson's example \eqref{eq:tsirelson} give continuous-time counterexamples when von Weizs\"acker's conditions are not satisfied and the inclusion is strict.
-We compare these examples with the discrete-time counterexample given in \cite{von_weizsacker_exchanging_1983}.
+Both the SDE \eqref{eq:SDE-intro-1} that we study in this paper and Tsirelson's example \eqref{eq:tsirelson} give continuous-time counterexamples, for which von Weizs\"acker's conditions are not satisfied and the inclusion is strict.
+A related discrete-time counterexample is given in \cite{von_weizsacker_exchanging_1983}.